Different kinds of Virtual Private Networks (VPNs)

 The most popular form of VPN is the remote access VPN, which is mostly used for personal reasons.
 This type of VPN service connects users to secure remote servers to access private networks.
 The service also encrypts the data to ensure that your security is safe and uncompromised.
 This forms the foundations for commercial VPN services, by providing you access to their own secure networks when you’re on the internet.
 On your side, you will be able to surf whatever content that’s available out of restricted regular connections while ensuring you’re kept away from hackers.

 Remote Access VPN is generally suited for first-time users as well as veterans as they are easy to set up and utilize.
-On the downside, they might not be the best for large-scale corporate uses due to the unsuitability and incompatibility.
+On the downside, they might not be the best for large-scale corporate uses due to their unsuitability and incompatibility.

 Intranet Based Site-to-Site VPN